-Another important regime is provided by the Private Investment Law, approved by Law No. 10/18 of 26 June 2018, which defines the principles underlying private investment in Angola and regulates the benefits and aids provided by the Angolan state to private investors, as well as their rights, duties and guarantees.
+Another important regime is provided by the Private Investment Law, approved by Law No. 10/18 of 26 June 2018 and amended by Law No. 10/21 of 22 April 2021, which defines the principles underlying private investment in Angola and regulates the benefits and aid provided by the Angolan state to private investors, as well as their rights, duties and guarantees.
 Article 15 of this law states that disputes regarding disposable rights may be resolved through alternative means of dispute resolution, notably negotiation, mediation, conciliation and arbitration, provided that no special law submits those disputes to the exclusive jurisdiction of judicial courts or to mandatory arbitration.